Astronomy Essentials

 Year’s fastest sunsets and sunrises

-The September equinox happens at 12:44 UTC on September 22, 2024 (7:44 a.m.
-CDT).
+The March equinox is coming up fast.
+It’ll come at 14:46 UTC (9:46 a.m.
+CDT) on March 20, 2026.
 And here’s a little-known equinox phenomenon: the sun sets faster around the time of an equinox.
-The fastest sunsets (and sunrises) occur at or near the equinoxes.
-On the other hand, the slowest sunsets (and sunrises) occur at or near the solstices.
-It’s true whether you live in the Northern or Southern Hemisphere.
+The fastest sunrises happen at or near the equinoxes, too.
+On the other hand, the slowest sunsets (and sunrises) happen around the solstices.
+It’s true whether you live in Earth’s Northern or Southern Hemisphere.

-So, why does the sun set so quickly around the equinoxes?
+So why does it happen?
+Why does the body of the sun fall below the horizon so quickly at equinox time?
 It’s because, at every equinox, the sun rises due east and sets due west.
 That means – on the day of an equinox – the setting sun hits the horizon at its steepest possible angle.

 Year’s slowest sunsets and sunrises